Dove Stone Reservoir: History

 On the northern end of Dove Stone Moss, above the Ashway Gap, the Ashway Stone is a memorial to James Platt, MP for Oldham, who was killed by an accidental discharge of the gun of Josiah Radcliffe, the Mayor of Oldham.

-The reservoir scheme in the Greenfield Valley and Chew Valley by the Ashton-Under-Lyne, Stalybridge and Dukinfield Waterworks Joint Committee commenced in 1870.
+The reservoir scheme in the Greenfield Valley and Chew Valley by the Ashton-Under-Lyne, Stalybridge and Dukinfield (District) Waterworks Joint Committee commenced in 1870.
 The scheme was completed with Dove Stone Reservoir in 1968 to collect water from the surrounding moorland.
-The main contractor was A.E.
-Farr (Civil Engineers) of Westbury, Wiltshire.
+The main contractor was A. E. Farr (Civil Engineers) of Westbury, Wiltshire.
 Its construction was opposed by local mill owners, who claimed that damming the river would cut off their water supply.
 As a result, a tunnel was built higher up in the hillside to bypass the reservoir.

 During a visit in 1981 to attend the wedding of Prince Charles and Princess Diana, King Taufa'ahau Tupou IV of Tonga visited Dove Stone Reservoir.
 To commemorate the visit, a carved stone has been set into the dam wall of the Yeoman Hey Reservoir.

 In December 2015, a man who travelled from London to Manchester and walked to a location close to the reservoir, died on the Chew Track.
 The unknown individual was initially nicknamed "Neil Dovestones" by pathologists, until he was identified as David Lytton in January 2017.